jrg94/lisp-interpreter/DESIGN.md

 s-expression is a special form (QUOTE, COND, or DEFUN).
 In each case, there's a special behavior.

+If the non-atom is not a special form, the interpreter assumes the Symbolic Atom is a function, and calls apply on its parent.
+At that point, the function is tested to see if it is a primitive.
+If it is, the primitive function is executed.
+Otherwise, the function definition is extracted from the dList and executed.

+As expected, this process is completed through recursion, so these evaluation stages occur in a cycle until the entire abstract syntax tree is processed.

 ### Print

 Upon completion, we should have a complete s-expression in the form of a